RanbirAulakh/Asus-Q501LA-Hackintosh/README.md

 - RealtekRTL8111.kext
 - AppleHDA.kext

-I recommend you install both `AppleHDA`, `GenericUSBXHCI`, and `CodecCommander` directly into `/System/Library/Extensions/`.
+I recommend you install `AppleHDA`, `CodecCommander`, `FakePCIID_HD4600_HD4400`, `FakePCIID`, `ApplePS2SmartTouchPad` and `GenericUSBXHCI` directly into `/System/Library/Extensions/`.
 And the rest goes to `/Volumes/efi/EFI/CLOVER/kexts/Other/`.
 Then fix permissions (using kext utility).

 Then reboot, you should have close to 100% stable hackintosh.

 # <a name="Credit"></a> Credit
-I wanted to say thanks to
-- MaciASL, Bootloader, InsanelyMac, TonyMac0Sx86
+- InsanelyMac, TonyOSx86, MaciASL
-- Rehabman Repo (Rehabman was the one who helped me a lot!).
+- Rehabman & his repo
-- conradolpz (for the sleep, changes in BIOs)
+- conradolpz - for sleep and changes in BIOs

-Without you guys, I will never get stable hackintosh.
+- [gvkt](https://github.com/gvkt/) - updated my repository for Yosemite

 # <a name="FAQs"></a> FAQs
-**I got kernel panic bro.
-What should I do now?**
+**I got kernel panic.
+What should I do?**
-- It is most likey has to do with your kexts.
-If you have Voodoo or anything related to Voodoo, just remove that and fix permissions using kext utility.
-You do not need Voodoo.
-Boot it in `Safe Mode`
+- It is most likey has to do with bad kexts you have installed.
+If you have Voodoo or anything related to Voodoo, just remove that and fix permissions using kext utility, boot in **safe mode** to remove voodoo kexts.

-**Why do I have like 9 SSDTs?**
-- Each one represents something (According to Rehabman).
+**What each SSDTs represent?**
 - SSDT 1, 2, 7, 8, 9 are CPU related.
 - SSDT 3 is Unknown.
 - SSDT 4 is Sata/Hard Drive releated.
 - SSDT 5 is Graphics related.
 - SSDT 6 is Sleep/_WAK related.

-**What to do if I found an issue?**
+**What to do if you found an issue or bug?**
 - Login your github account and go to my project and report an issue.
 Then I will look over your issue.